Loevik737/discor-bots/README.md

   -  !stop :: stoping the audiostream, can't be resumed
   -  !pause :: pausing the audiostream
   -  !resume :: resuming the audiostream after paused

-# hahaa.js
-- description: writes "I'm 12 btw" after a user posts a message(name can be changed in script only)
-- commands
-  - none

 # Setup
 - If you want to host or change the bot yourself you can follow the same steps as i did: